Steelist/HtmlExercise/README.md

 # HtmlExercise

-All the files included in the HTML project exercise.
+All the files included in a HTML project exercise.